solidify/azure-devops-backup-tool-docs/troubleshooting.md

 - Powershell
 - Other Rest API testing software

-Set up a POST request to the correct endpoint (for example, in the case of Build Definitions for ADO Cloud, use <https://dev.azure.com/ORGANIZATION/PROJECTNAME/_apis/build/definitions?api-version=7.0>).
+This example will use **Postman**.
+You must now set up a POST request to the correct endpoint (for example, in the case of Build Definitions for ADO Cloud, use <https://dev.azure.com/ORGANIZATION/PROJECTNAME/_apis/build/definitions?api-version=7.0>).
 Paste the .json file as the body.
 The resulting request should look like this:

 ![image](https://github.com/user-attachments/assets/05d681ef-7633-45f3-97f2-87cd1cccdd17)